rishikumr/PracticeCodes/README.md

 # PracticeCodes
-#This project contains various codes which i have learn since  now !
+#This project contains various codes which i have learnt so far !